xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

   <div class="column" markdown="span">![filter-settings.png]({{site.baseurl}}/attachments/ref_25POvGjV/filter-settings.png)</div>
 </div>

-If a filter is disabled in the **SET UP FILTERS** section, it is not displayed on the storefront.
+If a filter is disabled in the section **SET UP FILTERS**, it is not displayed on the storefront.

-Besides the filters listed in the **SET UP FILTERS** tab there are default filters (category, price and manufacturer) that are always present in addition to the filters you enabled.
+Besides the filters listed in the section **SET UP FILTERS**, there are some default filters (category, price and manufacturer) that are always present along with the filters you have enabled.

-The **SMART FILTER SELECTION FOR SEARCH** tab is an advanced filtering system that can be used by the big stores with a wide range of products (and product attributes as a result) to narrow down the filters displayed on the search page in the storefront.
-Here you can define special filter categories based on customer's search query.
+The section **SMART FILTER SELECTION FOR SEARCH** is an advanced filtering system that can be used by big stores with a wide range of products (and, as a result, a lot of product attributes) to narrow down the set of filters displayed on the search page on the storefront.
+Here you can configure special filter categories based on customer search queries.
 As a result, only relevant filters will be shown.

-To add a filter category hit the **Add Filter Category** button.
+To add a filter category:

+1. Click **Add Filter Category**.
 ![smart-filter.png]({{site.baseurl}}/attachments/ref_25POvGjV/smart-filter.png)
+A popup titled "Add new filter category" will be displayed.

-You will see a popup window where you will need to specify a semantic term and add some filters from the list that should match this category.
-When you are done selecting the filters, click **Add category**.
+2. Use the popup to configure a filter category: specify a semantic term and add some filters from the list that should match this category.

+3. Once you are done selecting the filters, click **Add category**.
 ![smart-filter-popup.png]({{site.baseurl}}/attachments/ref_25POvGjV/smart-filter-popup.png)

 For the storefront search page **SMART FILTERS** if configured override the filters from the SET UP FILTERS tab.